Guzaarish (film): Filming

 The film's shooting started on 29 July 2009 at Mehboob Studio, Mumbai.
 It was announced that the first schedule would be shot in July and August to capture the monsoon melody and romance of the place.
 It is notable that Bhansali came back to Goa after his first film, Khamoshi: The Musical for filming a movie.
 During the first day of shooting, he made sure that his mother was present on the sets.
 Sources revealed that his mother was his reason for making films and ".. it is imperative that she be present."
 Hrithik Roshan joined the crew on 22 July.
-Aishwarya Rai joined the crew during the initial part of August after wrapping up the shoot for Raavan / Raavanan.
+Aishwarya Rai Bachchan joined the crew during the initial part of August after wrapping up the shoot for Raavan / Raavanan.
 A specially made-to-order remote-controlled modernized wheelchair was used in the movie for the role of Ethan Mascarenhas.

 The next outdoor session of the film was done in Panjim.
 The lead actors had stayed at the Taj, Goa.
 During the day shoot at Divar, the unit's base camp was at an Englishman Jan Bostock's home in Divar island, just off Panjim for 4–5 days.
 Apparently, the film-maker, who is known for his hot-tempered nature, threw away the continuity sheets of one of the scenes being shot while shooting in the outskirts of Goa when one of his assistant directors made the same mistake twice.
 Hrithik Roshan sang a Hindi song in the film, after attempting playback singing in his previous movie Kites, in which he had rendered an English song.
 Bhansali himself personally trained Roshan for the song.
 Though the director had got the track recorded by another singer so that shooting in Goa could go on uninterrupted, in case Roshan could not complete his recording, his version was finally recorded after four or five takes.
 Roshan later said in an interview that "Bhansali was really surprised on hearing it."